 - People reading Site B’s article then click on the link and are taken to your blog post, spurring traffic that you might not otherwise receive.

-These are things that every content marketer wants: more traffic and a higher ranking.
-So how can you get good backlinks?
+These are things that every content developer wants: more traffic and a higher ranking.
+So how can you increase backlinks?
 And yes, there are good backlinks and bad backlinks—but more on that later.

 To create backlink-friendly content, you can start by: